What is the LANNA curriculum?

 Is the Admissions Assessment/Test online?

-Yes, currently the admissions process can be completed online for most year levels.
+Yes, the admissions process can be completed either online or onsite for all year levels.
 The Admissions team will let you know more details.

 How can I register my child for the assessment?